Irish-American Soda Bread

 Whisk the egg into the buttermilk and add, all at once, to the flour mixture.
 Immediately add the melted butter.
 Use strong, swift strokes to combine the wet and dry ingredients, stopping when the batter is barely mixed together — over-mixing will toughen the loaf.

 Scrape the batter into the prepared loaf pan and smooth the top with the back of your spoon or spatula.
 Bake for 45–50 minutes until the top is golden brown and a skewer stuck into the loaf comes out clean.
-Cool in pan for 10 minutes, before turning out onto a cooling rack.
-Cool for at least 30 more minutes to “set” the crumb before slicing.
+Cool in pan for 10 minutes, before turning the loaf out onto a cooling rack.
+Cool for at least 30 minutes longer to 'set' the crumb before slicing.